10 Popular Festivals in Spain

 San Fermín (Pamplona Bull Run)

-Spain is famous for Bull runs all over the world.
+Spain is famous for its bull race.
 This game is a mixture of tradition, danger, and pure, unadulterated fun.
 If you are an adrenaline junkie and want to try a new and exciting game then you can try it.

 People run through the streets chased by angry bulls.
 It’s a wild, adrenaline-pumping experience.
 It is also possible to stop running and sit back sideways if you feel tired.